8.3 C

 12. Freeseer

 Freeseer is created to make distant conference streaming simple and easy.
-Both video and audio streaming are supported simultaneously.
+Both the video and audio streaming are supported simultaneously.
 It’s a free screencasting app and offers cross-platform resources.

 13. Shutter